CSemper/OrderUp/README.md

 ### Snapshots & Outputs:

 The demo video is "OrderUpMovie.mp4" in this repository.
-However, feel free to [Check Out The Demo Here!](https://youtu.be/u20lr1NblYQ)
+However, feel free to [Check It Out Here!](https://youtu.be/u20lr1NblYQ)